santacml/santacml.github.io/projects/research.md

 title: 'Research'
 ---

-At the University of Cincinnati, I do research with neural networks for detecting malware.
+I'm currently working towards a Master's in Computer Science (with a Computer Engineering undergrad).
+To this end, I am doing research to use neural networks for malware detection.

-More content will be put here very soon - my first publication (conference proceedings from NAECON) comes out in a couple months!
+I will be updating this page soon.
+Unfortunately, the research itself is confidential until the work is published.
+I have one conference publication coming out soon (proceedings from NAECON), and I'm hoping to get a journal publication soon as well!